Collectible / Gold and Silver State Sales Taxes in Connecticut

 Connecticut Laws and Regulations

 The State of Connecticut requires the collection of sales taxes on certain products sold by Silver.com and delivered to a Connecticut address.
-These taxes must be collected on platinum products; palladium products; copper products; certain numismatic coins; accessory items; processed items; and any single transaction comprised of gold and/or silver for which the transaction amount is less than $1,000.
+These taxes must be collected on (1) platinum, palladium, and copper products; (2) certain numismatic coins; (3) accessory items; (4) processed items; and (5) any single sales transaction comprised of gold and silver products for which the transaction amount is less than $1,000.
 All other products sold by Silver.com are exempt from these taxes.

-The following definitions apply to products on which these taxes must be collected in Connecticut:
+The following definitions apply to products on which taxes must be collected in Connecticut:

 - Certain Numismatic Coins.
 Precious metal coins that are not, or never were, used as legal tender of any government of the world.

 - Single Sales Transaction.
 Determined per invoice, and not on a line-item basis.

 - Accessory Items.
 Items such as holders, tubes, coin flips, and apparel.